gwu-cs-advos/organization/lectures.md

 - How does IPC via synchronous interactions between threads track which thread (blocking on `call`) to activate when the server does a `reply_and_wait`?
 - What data-structures are necessary to track all of the client threads that are blocked on `call` awaiting server service?
-- What data-structures must be involved in the kernel to support synchronous invocations via call-gates?
+- What data-structures must be involved in the kernel to support synchronous invocations via thread migration?

 ## Discussion